 Whether you call them Channellocks, tongue and groove pliers, or water pump pliers... you're gonna need them.
 Probably the most widely used tool in the plumber's toolbox, these pliers have long handles and easily adjustable jaws that lock in place at the press of a button.
 Their wide range of opening sizes and ability to grip nearly any shape makes them one of the most versatile plumber's tools, used to tighten or loosen pretty much anything.
 Having a pair of these pliers is a good idea: use one to stabilize the pipe, the other to loosen/tighten.
 The 10" size should take care of most residential needs, but you'd be well served having a range of sizes.

 Essentially your standard adjustable wrench on steroids, the pipe wrench is the iconic tool of the trade.
 While it is true that many of the pipe wrench's traditional duties have been taken over by water pump pliers (which are easier to use), pipe wrenches still have their place, especially when dealing with softer pipes (like iron and galvanized steel) and rounded fittings (they're not recommended for nuts or square or hex fittings).
-You'll again want at least two of these (one to stabilize, one to turn) - anything between 8-12" should suffice for the home.
-Cast iron wrenches are superior, but you'll be fine using a less expensive aluminum version.
+You'll again want at least two of these (one to stabilize, one to turn) - anything between 8-14" should suffice for the home.
+Cast iron wrenches are superior and extremely hard to wear out.

 Pro Tip: Both water pump pliers and pipe wrenches have serrated jaws, so if you're worried about marring a finish, wrap the jaws with tape or a cloth - or use a strap wrench.